Media-Smart/volksdep/README.md

 ## Introduction
-volksdep is an open-source toolbox for deploying and accelerating PyTorch, Onnx and Tensorflow models with TensorRT in x86_64 and aarch64 platform.
+volksdep is an open-source toolbox for deploying and accelerating PyTorch, Onnx and Tensorflow models with TensorRT.

 ## Features
 - **Auto transformation and acceleration**\
-    volksdep can automatically transform and accelerate PyTorch, Onnx model with TensorRT by writing only some few codes.
+    volksdep can automatically transform and accelerate PyTorch, Onnx and Tensorflow models with TensorRT by writing only some few codes.

 - **Auto benchmark**\
-    volksdep can automatically generate benchmark with given PyTorch model.
+    volksdep can automatically generate benchmark with given model.

 ## License
 This project is released under [Apache 2.0 license](https://github.com/Media-Smart/volksdep/blob/master/LICENSE).